-A 2:1 honours degree or equivalent qualification in either a life science or mathematical/physical science.
+Minimum 2:1 undergraduate honours degree in either a life science (including psychology) or a mathematical/physical science (including engineering).

 Months of entry